sciZer0/7/v/README.md

 *During just one single year (2022), when the Bitcoin blockchain's market capitalizatin was just about $576 billion, users of the Bitcoin blockchain paid the contributors (miners/validators), for keeping the blockchain working, an amount exceeding $9 billion.*

+From day one, on the Vote blockchain, there the Sufficient Decentralization approach is used.

-With the Sufficient Decentralization approach,  even creating such highly generous incentives for Validators ($5m annually per person), the total annual budget for 100 Validators, even at a very high level of the blockchain's market capitalization of, say, $5 trillion, might be just about $500 million -- which is just 0.01% of the blockchain's market capitalization.
+With this approach,  even creating such highly generous incentives for Validators ($5m annually per person), the total annual budget for 100 Validators, even at a very high level of the blockchain's market capitalization of, say, $5 trillion, might be just about $500 million -- which is just 0.01% of the blockchain's market capitalization.

 The Vote Blockchain is 150 times more efficient than the Bitcoin Blockchain, remaining truly-decentralized, truly-democratic and highly sustainable.

-The is the true decentralization being highly efficient.

-The question arises -- how much might the users of the Bitcoin blockchain pay to the contributors (miners/validators) annually when the Bitcoin blockchain's market capitalizatin (only theoretecally) would be about $1 trillion.